Galina-Makarchuk/business_analytics_project/README.md

 # business_analytics_project
 Calculating and analyzing main business metrics.

+The __goal__ of the project: the optimization of marketing spendings.

 The __interaction with the product__ is explored using these metrics:

 * number of customers (DAU, WAU, MAU)